Goku: In other media

 Goku regularly appears on Fuji TV.
-In 2003, Goku appeared in the interactive feature Orb's Panic Adventure!, which was featured exclusively at the Fuji TV headquarters in the orb section.
+In 2003, Goku appeared in the interactive feature Orb's Panic Adventure!, which was featured at the Fuji TV headquarters in the orb section.
 In this, Freeza attacks a visiting tourist, blasting the orb section free from the rest of the Fuji TV building.
 Goku fights Freeza over the real life aqua city of Odaiba.
 In 2004, a sequel called Orb's Panic Adventure Returns! was produced.
 On March 25, 2006, Goku and Freeza appeared in an original animated short film in the IQ Mirror Mistake 7 segment of the Japanese game show IQ Supplement.

 On April 7, 2007, Goku and Fuji TV announcer Masaharu Miyake were commentators on the anime segment in the Japan Great Man Awards titled Who is the Strongest Hero?.
 The segment featured a special tournament to decide who was the greatest person in Japanese history.
 During the intermission, Goku promoted the coming release of R2 Dragon Ball DVDs.

 Since the U.S. debut of Dragon Ball Z in 1996, Goku has appeared in American pop culture.
 He was featured in an issue of Wizard magazine in which he and Superman fought a hypothetical battle and won.
 In the Codename: Kids Next Door episode "Operation: R.E.P.O.R.T", Numbuh Four's version of the story is a parody of the Goku and Freeza's battle in Dragon Ball Z. Goku appears in Robot Chicken in a sketch entitled A Very Dragon Ball Z Christmas, where Goku and Gohan fight an evil Mrs. Claus with Santa's reindeer, in an attempt to save Christmas.

 The Saturday Night Live sketch TV Funhouse titled Kobayashi depicts real-life hot-dog-eating champion Takeru Kobayashi as able to transform into a Super Saiyan as he prepares to eat hot dogs; Goku appears briefly near the end.
 Goku is referenced in the songs "Goku" and "Anime" by Soulja Boy Tell 'Em, where he brags that he looks and feels like Goku.

 Goku appears in a parody of the film Moneyball on an episode of Mad entitled Money Ball Z, in which Billy Beane drafts Goku and a couple of other Dragon Ball characters into the Oakland A's.
 In 2013, he and Superman fought in a "Death Battle" episode of the Rooster Teeth web series ScrewAttack and lost.
 The episode "Goku vs. Superman" in the web series Epic Rap Battles of History won a Streamy Award for Best Music Video.

 The use of the Kamehameha attack became an Internet meme which started with Japanese schoolgirls photographing themselves apparently using, and being affected by, this attack.
-It has also attracted considerable media attention in France, Germany, as well as in many Spanish-speaking countries in South America.
+It has attracted considerable media attention in France, Germany, as well as in many Spanish-speaking countries in South America.